-PM Modi’s ‘communal civil code’ remark an insult to Ambedkar, says Congress
+PM Modi has insulted Ambedkar with claim that civil code is communal, says Congress

 In his Independence Day speech, the prime minister said that the ‘civil code that we are living with is actually a communal civil code’.

-The Congress on Thursday said that Prime Minister Narendra Modi’s “communal civil code” remark during his Independence Day speech was a “gross insult” to BR Ambedkar.
+The Congress on Thursday said that Prime Minister Narendra Modi’s remark during his Independence Day speech that Indians are living with a “communal civil code” was a “gross insult” to BR Ambedkar.

 In his speech at Delhi’s Red Fort, Modi called for discussions on implementing a Uniform Civil Code in the country, saying that it needed to be “secular” and not “discriminatory”.